 Panoramic sensing is a way of using the senses,

 without any sensory indulgence or sensory withdrawal.

-It is clearly written and unquestioned by Buddhists that The Middle Way is a way between the two extremes of sensual indulgence (as a prince) and sensory withdrawal (as an ascetic).
-(That it is unquestioned doesn't make anything true; it only means i don't have to argue it with any other Buddhists.)
+It is clearly written and unquestioned by all Buddhists that The Middle Way is a way between the two extremes of sensual indulgence (as a prince) and sensory withdrawal (as an ascetic).
+It is usually understood as a way of approaching life, a mental and emotional attitude to life.

 The Middle Way and The Third Noble Truth

-The Mahasattipathana's Second and Third Truth discuss the cause and ending of Dukkha.
-The subject matter in the full text of the Mahāsatipaṭṭhāna, is incredibly long-winded.
-It connects the Aggregates (now expanded to a list of Ten Aggregates), to each of the six senses.
-Sixty steps in our sensory process are described.
+The subject matter in the full text of the Third Truth (and the Second) in the Mahāsatipaṭṭhāna, is incredibly long-winded.
+It connects the Aggregates (now expanded to a list of Ten Aggregates), to each of the six senses; it lists sixty steps in the sensory process.
 It describes something which happens not only with the mind, but also with the eye, the ear, the nose, the mouth and the tactile sense.

 When applied to the body it seemed to indicate taking care of the body, not ignoring it or being finicky and over-sanitised.
 Again, this left a vague, broad area of moderation.